San7o/hive-operator/README.md

 }
 ```

-If you specify a `callback` in the `HivePolicy`, then the data will be
+If you specify a `callback` in the `KivePolicy`, then the data will be
 sent to the URL of the callback through an HTTP POST request.

 Please, read the [USAGE](./docs/USAGE.md) document to learn how to use